 Making a kava beverage using traditional noble root powder is an extremely simple process that takes just 10-15 minutes.
 There are clear instructions on the back of the package.
-You can also go to the Kalm with Kava website to access a full-length tutorial on how to prepare kava.
+You can also visit the Kalm with Kava website to access a full-length tutorial on how to prepare kava.

-Kalm with Kava Borongoru Vanuatu Kava Root review highlights:
+Kalm with Kava Borongoru Vanuatu Kava Root Powder review highlights:

 > Kava testing – Certified by True Kava’s third-party lab analysis

-> Unique advantage – Safe, certified kava that you can prepare using a traditional water extraction
+> Unique advantage – Safe, high-quality kava root that you can prepare using a traditional water extraction